|

 Like? |

-is the relatively new looking Main Stand (also known by the locals as
+relatively new looking Main Stand (also known by the locals as the

-opposite East End of the ground is again unused for spectators.
-During the
+The opposite East End of the ground is again unused for spectators.

-Summer of 2007 a new synthetic playing surface was installed at the
+During the Summer of 2007 a new synthetic playing surface was

-Scotland was played at Ochilview in 1951.
-Behind the ground looking
+played at Ochilview in 1951.
+Behind the ground looking towards the

-towards the Ochils in the distance is the Tryst which was the largest
+Ochils in the distance is the Tryst which was the largest selling

-selling market for farm stock for the drovers back in the 1700's and
+market for farm stock for the drovers back in the 1700's and 1800's

 Top Of